 - Output formats: PDF, epub, iBooks

-For those of us who prefer the option to work offline (ever had to work on planes and trains?), Apple iBooks Author is an excellent choice with amazing personalization opportunities and, obviously, the option of easily sell in iBook Store (but your book still has to go through the approval process).
+For those of us who prefer the option to work offline, Apple iBooks Author is an excellent choice with amazing personalization opportunities.
+And you get the option to easily sell in an iBook Store.

 |Pros||Apple being Apple, you don’t have to be a genius to create beautiful multimedia content.
 Just flow in the text, drop in the pictures wherever you want them and you are done.
 And well, it is free.|